Photon counting beyond the rotating-wave approximation: Quantum Langevin equation

 \section{Quantum Langevin equation}

-Setups where the photon counting statistics can be of interest range from, \textit{e.g.}, cavity or circuit quantum electrodynamics (cQED) setups to optomechanics and nanomechanical oscillators \cite{carmichael, blais, aspelmeyer, nunnenkamp, clerk, schwab, cleland}.
-The setting is that an arbitrary system interacts with a (typically thermal) environment, which leads to dissipation, \textit{i.e.}, an exchange of energy between system and environment.
+Setups where the photon counting statistics can be of interest range from, \emph{e.g.}, cavity or circuit quantum electrodynamics (cQED) setups to optomechanics and nanomechanical oscillators \cite{carmichael, blais, aspelmeyer, nunnenkamp, clerk, schwab, cleland}.
+We use the term `photon' to label the emission of quantized energy which appear in different forms in these platforms, \emph{e.g.}, in nanomechanical oscillators, they correspond to phonons.
+The setting is that an arbitrary system interacts with a (typically thermal) environment, which leads to dissipation, \emph{i.e.}, an exchange of energy between system and environment.
 Additionally, the system can be driven where the driving mechanism can take many forms, ranging from external pumping \cite{portugal:23}, to normal and superconducting tunnel junctions \cite{portier:10, menard:22}, or also spin-boson interactions \cite{ritsch}.

-In particular, finite-frequency excitations of the system, that we term photons in the following, are emitted into the environment.
-The environment then also acts as an detector.
-Thus the radiation can be collected and quantified, revealing insights into, \textit{e.g.}, entanglement and strong- or anti-correlations \cite{peugeot:21, kim:24, wallraff:11, loudon}.
+As the system emits energy into the environment, the environment also acts as a detector.
+The radiation can be collected and quantified, revealing insights into, \emph{e.g.}, entanglement and strong- or anti-correlations \cite{peugeot:21, kim:24, wallraff:11, loudon}.
 For this purpose, it is necessary to find an appropriate description of the environment and the system interacting with it.

 The environment can be described as a bath of harmonic oscillators with mass $m_n$ which are all linearly coupled with strength $k_n$ to the system, also known as the Caldeira-Leggett model \cite{leggett}, see Fig.~\ref{fig:caldeira}.
 The total Hamiltonian of system and environment combined is given by